flaksp/resolith/README.md

 # Resolith &mdash; "omg that's overhead" display web inspector

-When you google *"my screen resolution"* via your smartphone all results from 1st page will report you false resolution.
-Damn, even guys with awesome domain names like [whatismyscreenresolution.com](https://wwww.whatismyscreenresolution.com) & [whatismyscreenresolution.net](http://whatismyscreenresolution.net)!
+When you google *"my screen resolution"* via your smartphone, all websites from the 1st page will mislead you.
+Damn, even guys with awesome domain names like [whatismyscreenresolution.com](https://www.whatismyscreenresolution.com) & [whatismyscreenresolution.net](http://whatismyscreenresolution.net)!
 Not optimized for mobile phones, filled with annoying ads and useless information &mdash; that's the web today.
-It's time to show people how should frontend look like.
+It's time to show people how frontend should look like.

 Resolith is...

 * Progressive Web Application;
 * UX flavored minimalistic design;
-* fast as Speedy Gonzales;
+* fast like Speedy Gonzales;
-* light as Senjougahara.
+* light like Senjougahara.

-As you may intend, it was build just for fun &mdash; not for professional purposes.
+As you may assume, it was built just for fun &mdash; not for professional purposes.
 But it still may be useful for some folks who don't know their device's screen resolution.
-Ask any iPhone owner it's native screen resolution and he will ¯\\\_(ツ)_/¯
+Ask any iPhone user its native screen resolution and they will ¯\\\_(ツ)_/¯

 This app is so simple that it does not even need tests!